 For PIC18 the mapping overhead for ram @ and ! is 4 instruction cycles.

 For PIC24 the mapping overhead for ram @ and ! is 3 instruction cycles.

 For Atmega the mapping overhead for ram @ and ! is 2 instruction cycles.

 \ A variable in eeprom

 \ A variable in ram

 It is not recommended to create variables in eeprom unless these are updated fairly seldom.

 Data areas in flash are normally used for constant data and constant execution vectors.

-Flash can be written to 10000 times until it may fail.
-Eeprom can be written to 100000 times until it may fail.
+Typically flash cells can be written over 10000 times until it may fail.
+Eeprom cells can typically be written over 100000 times until it may fail.

 Create a 20 character array in eeprom called CALIBRATE.